MoreiraSte/React_Project_V2/README.md

-# Banco Digital
+# Digital Bank

-Projeto em React integrado a uma API Django
+Project in React integrate on one Django API

-### Link da API hospedada na Azure: https://djangoapibank.azurewebsites.net/
+### Link of API in Azure: https://djangoapibank.azurewebsites.net/